fleaflet/flutter_map/docs/main-concepts/layers/polyline-layer.md

 :::caution Performance Issues
 Excessive use of polylines or use of complex polylines will create performance issues and lag/'jank' as the user interacts with the map.
 See [Performance Issues](/examples-and-errors/common-errors#performance-issues) for more information.

 By default, `saveLayers` is set to `false` to improve performance as much as possible.
 However, this will make the appearance a little less 'satisfying' - overlapping lines will make the intersection appear darker.
 Only set to `true` is appearance matters more than performance.
+You may also use `polylineCulling` to help improve performance, although this may make the performance worse in some cases.
+Another potential solution is simplifying the polyline, perhaps using an external Flutter library ['simplify'](https://pub.dev/packages/simplify).
 :::

 ## Polylines (`polylines:`)

 As you can see `PolylineLayerOptions()` accepts list of `Polyline`s.
-Each determines the shape of a polyline by defining the `LatLng` of each point. `flutter_map` will then draw a line between each coordinate.
+Each determines the shape of a polyline by defining the `LatLng` of each point. 'flutter_map' will then draw a line between each coordinate.

 | Property            | Type            | Defaults            | Description                                                                                   |
 | :------------------ | :-------------- | :------------------ | :-------------------------------------------------------------------------------------------- |